Adenanthera aglaosperma

-Adenanthera bicolor is a species of plant in the family Fabaceae.

-It is found in Malaysia, and Sri Lanka.
+Adenanthera aglaosperma is a species of flowering plant in the family Fabaceae.
+It is a tree endemic to southwestern Sri Lanka, where it grows in lowland evergreen rain forest.

 Taxonomy

+The species was described by Arthur Hugh Garfit Alston in 1929.

-According to the World Checklist of Vascular Plants, the name Adenanthera bicolor is synonym with Adenanthera aglaosperma;
+According to the World Checklist of Vascular Plants and Plants of the World Online, the name Adenanthera bicolor Moon ex Thwaites is a synonym of Adenanthera aglaosperma.

-but The Plant List cited A. bicolor as "a misapplied name: In the past this name has been erroneously used to refer to Adenanthera aglaosperma Alston".
-A more recent version gives the species as Adenanthera aglaosperma (accepted name) since December 2022, with A. bicolor as a synonym.

-Protection status
+Conservation status

 It is classed as a threatened species, with an abundance percentage of only 0.06%.
+The IUCN Red List assesses the species as Vulnerable.

 Possible confusion

 Its seed, red with a black dot at the tip, can be confused with that of Abrus precatorius.